U.S. flag An official website of the United States government

 Hepatitis B Vaccine

 • What it's for: Prevents infection caused by hepatitis B virus.
 Hepatitis B is spread when body fluid infected with hepatitis B enters the body of a person who is not infected.
+This can happen through an infected individual passing it to their baby at birth, sex with an infected person, or direct contact with an infected person where blood is passed through breaks in the skin.
 Hepatitis B can lead to chronic hepatitis (liver inflammation), liver cancer, and death.
 The vaccines are approved for individuals of all ages, including newborns.
-It is particularly important for those at increased risk of exposure to hepatitis B virus such as a baby born to mom who is infected with the virus.

 • Common side effects may include: Soreness, redness, swelling at injection site, irritability, fever, diarrhea, fatigue/weakness, loss of appetite and headache.